-Prior to becoming a privately-vowed monk, Timothy was a Washington-based human rights advocate.
-In the early 90s as a teenager, Timothy got his start in actvism with SMYAL, a Washington-based organization serving the needs of LGBT youth.
+In the early 90s as a teenager, Timothy got his start in activism with SMYAL, a Washington-based organization serving the needs of LGBT youth.
 Speaking before high schools, professional associations, community-based organizations, U.S. House and Senate offices, the Department of Health and Human Services, and the Maryland House of Delegates, he helped to raise public awareness of the struggles facing LGBT youth.

 In 1999 and 2000, he lobbied Congress on behalf of the U.S. Campaign to Free Mordechai Vanunu, Israel’s nuclear whistleblower, raising awareness about the plight of Mordechai Vanunu and addressing the U.S. double-standard toward Israel’s nuclear weapons arsenal.

-Reader comments on any material on this site are not for publication.
-To contact or leave a comment for Timothy Villareal please send an e-mail to: email@example.com
+To contact or leave a comment for Timothy Villareal please e-mail to: email@example.com